FlavScents AInsights Entry: Maple Furanone (CAS: 698-10-2)

 8. Practical Insights for Formulators

-Maple furanone is valued for its ability to impart a rich, authentic maple syrup aroma, making it a staple in sweet flavor formulations.
-It synergizes well with vanilla, caramel, and nutty notes, enhancing the overall complexity of the flavor profile.
-Formulators should be cautious of overuse, as excessive concentrations can lead to an overpowering or artificial taste.
-It is often under-utilized in savory applications, where it can add unexpected depth.
+Maple furanone is valued for its ability to impart a rich, sweet aroma reminiscent of maple syrup and caramel.
+It synergizes well with vanilla, cinnamon, and nutty notes, enhancing the overall complexity of a formulation.
+Common pitfalls include overuse, leading to an overpowering sweetness, and instability in acidic environments.
+It is often under-utilized in savory applications where it can add unexpected depth.

 Citation hooks: FlavScents; industry practice